Kneckter/PTC_Password_Changer/README.md

 ## Compile Code Yourself

-If you would like to clone and compile your own code, you can use AutoIT's installation package for the needed files or SciTE-Lite Version 3.5.4.
-If you do not know how to use AutoIT or SciTE-Lite, please download the released zip file for the compiled program.
+If you would like to clone and compile your own code, you can use AutoIt's installation package for the needed files or SciTE-Lite Version 3.5.4.
+If you do not know how to use AutoIt or SciTE-Lite, please download the released zip file for the compiled program.

 ## Usage